 - Period life table: These tables are used to determine what the mortality rates are going to be for a specific population over a specific period of time.

 - Cohort life table: This can also be called a generation life table and it is used to determine the overall life expectancy rates for an entire lifetime.

 What Factors Impact Life Expectancy?

 Without wanting to get too… medical, let’s go over some of the factors that impact life expectancy.
 The factors that make you likely to live until you’re old and wrinkly also make it more likely that you’ll find an affordable life insurance policy.

-Your sex: Women live longer than men.
+- Your gender: Women live longer than men.
 Sorry, guys.

 While this is by no means an exhaustive list, it should give you an idea of what factors lead to a long life.
+Starting retirement planning early has its perks.
+Talking over your life expectancy table with your insurance company is a useful first step and will be beneficial in the long run.
 Don’t wait to get the life insurance coverage you need.
 The older you are, the more you may have to pay.

 Tips for Life Insurance